tg-x/foodsoft/lib/foodsoft_signup/README.md

   # When starting with http: or https:, this is considered to be a full url; else
   # a Ruby name that will be evaluated on the controller.
   #ordergroup_approval_payment: new_payments_mollie_path

+  # You can customize the fields shown on the membership payment form.
+  #ordergroup_approval_payment_label: Membership fee
+  #ordergroup_approval_payment_title: Pay your membership

   # By default ordergroup approval is enabled when signup is enabled; in case
   # you'd like to control this independently, set it to true or false.